-- Represented sophisticated real estate client that has incorporated biometric technology into the security system of a marque building in Chicago.
+- Represented sophisticated real estate clients that have incorporated biometric technology into the security systems of marque buildings in Chicago.
 With a wave of the hand, building tenants gain access to the building without a security badge.
-Ian counseled this client in designing a BIPA- compliant approach, formulating its BIPA policy, and securing the various participants’ agreements.
+Ian counseled each client in designing a BIPA- compliant approach, formulating its BIPA policy, and securing the various participants’ agreements.

 - Represented the developer of a commercial property when a supermarket project was halted after the discovery of a previously undisclosed easement across the property.
 Ian persuaded the title insurer to file suit to successfully pressure the dominant landowners to release the easement.